 The only reason Ben and I were able to go the custom-build route was because we were already earning substantial revenue from our blog.
 We had money to invest and knew exactly what we wanted to do.

 That being said, there are some pros to choosing a pre-built theme:

 - You can get up and running overnight

 - You can change themes as many times as you want

 - They aren’t created from research

 - They’re packed with thousands of lines of extra code and scripts

-Most themes are built to dazzle you into buying a theme – they’re not built by experts in conversions and getting people to take action, which is why so many people buy them but then are disheartened when their sites don’t look as good as the theme examples they got sold by.
+Most themes are built to dazzle you into buying a theme .
+They’re not built by experts in conversions and getting people to take action, which is why so many people buy them but then are disheartened when their sites don’t look as good as the theme examples on the creator’s site.